JaminMartin/spcs_instruments/README.md

 **(WIP)**
 # Build and install (For running experiments on a lab computer)
 **Note** this is a WIP and will change to `rye install spcs_instruments` cd into spcs_instruments
 ```
 rye sync
 rye install .
 ```
+This will install the PyFeX (Python experiment manager) cli tool that runs your experiment file.
 To run an experiment you can then just invoke
 ```
-spcs_cli -p your_experiment.py
+pfx -p your_experiment.py
 ```
 anywhere on the system